 Such older linens that you're repurposing should be held in a separate location, such as the garage or utility room, instead of with your good linens in your linen cabinet or closet, so they don't get mixed up and used for the wrong purpose.

-Quilt or blanket rack keeps warmth near at
+Quilt or blanket rack

 The second step in the Organize Linen Closet or Cabinet Challenge is to decide where you'll store your linens.